Cambodia 50K Walk

 It is a Queenwood Community event, some of you may have done the event before so whether or not you are challenging yourself again or just offering support this year we ask you to spread the word to family, friends and old girls.

-To take part in this event students must attend at least two of the school’s organised training walks.
+To take part in this event students must attend at least two of the school’s organised training walks – click here

 Students who cannot commit to the organised training walks due to other sport commitments must get a permission note from the sports department to allow them to take part.

-Queenwood’s Year 10, 11 and 12 Students are invited to take part in the 50km Walk for the Cambodia Schools Project.
+Queenwood’s Year 10, 11 and 12 Students are invited to take part in the 50km walk and Year 9 in the 25km walk for the Cambodia Schools Project.
 Invite your friends and family to take part in this wonderful event.
 All the details of the event at located on ‘The Walk’ Page.

 Students taking part in the Duke of Edinburgh can count this event towards their award.